pqrkchqps/diehard-dot-fund/docs/en/development_handbook/code_guidelines.md

 ## Testing

-Currently there are 4 main testing components in Diehard_Fund.
+Currently there are 4 main testing components in DiehardFund.
 The rails app is tested with rspec and cucumber.
 The frontend app is tested with jasmine specs and protractor e2e tests.

 Guidelines for writing protractor tests: